History of the International Longevity Alliance

 - In October 2014, the ILA chooses a symbol: sparklers.
 The "LightSpan" campaign is run, dedicated to focus public attention on aging as a healthcare problem.

-- In December 2014, the fundraising campaign for the ILA scientific project Mouse is launched to gather resources for large geroprotectors testing program in mice.
+- Since 2014 through 2016, the fundraising campaign for the ILA scientific project Major Mouse Testing Program (MMTP) is conducted to gather resources for large geroprotectors testing program in mice.

 - In 2015 the ILA initiates a number of events, dedicated to support the development of longevity technologies, and takes part in public discussion of the WHO Global Strategy and Action Plan on Aging.